 Good quality supported housing is vital.
 It provides a safe, stable and supportive place to live and opens up opportunities for people to live the independent life that is right for them.
-People want to be able to access safe and good quality housing at the right time as they grow older, which meets their changing needs and is value for money.
+People with disabilities and/or mental health needs want to be able to access safe and good quality housing at the right time, which support positive outcomes and value for money.

-Extra Care Housing and Supported Living, accommodation with care delivered on site, gives people greater independence and a choice over the care that is provided for them in their own property.
+Extra Care Housing and Supported Living, with care delivered on site, gives people greater independence and a choice over the care that is provided for them in their own property.
 People living in this accommodation have a tenancy or can buy their flat outright.
-Adult Social Care is only responsible for funding the care costs but not the housing costs.
-We want to greatly increase this type of housing across Devon to support people to live more independently in the community.
+Adult Social Care is only responsible for funding the care and support costs, and not the housing costs.